 It should contain links to selected posts and comments (with short descriptions) spanning the entire quarter, not just all made in a few weeks.
-I also recommend you use your post to leave comments and advice for future students.
+Since I'm not offering this class any more, you don't have to leave advice for future students any more.
+However, you can consider leaving advice for future questers (as long as questing is being actively used).